-Fee Waiver: Board of Governor's Fee Waiver program (waives enrollment fees for eligible California or AB540 residents) - qualifications listed previously do not apply to this program.
+Fee Waiver: California College Promise Grant (CCPG) program (waives enrollment fees for eligible California or AB540 residents) - qualifications listed previously do not apply to this program.

-NOTE: Students may lose eligibility for the fee waiver if their grade point average is below 2.0 and/or they successfully complete 50% or less of their attempted units.
+NOTE: Students may lose eligibility for the CCPG if their grade point average is below 2.0 and/or they successfully complete 50% or less of their attempted units.

-Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Cal Grantm Full-Time Student Success Grant.
-Grants do not need to be repaid.
+Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Cal Grant Full-Time Student Success Grant, California College Completion Grant.

+Grants do not typically need to be repaid.